 Prospectors poured in from the surrounding areas.
-Camps by the name of Trapper City and Lion City quickly sprang up in the basin below the mines and the newly formed Bryant Mining District was thriving.
+Camps by the names of Trapper City and Lion City quickly sprang up in the basin below the mines, and the newly formed Bryant Mining District was thriving.
 The mines were rich enough to warrant a smelter.
 And in 1875, a 40-ton smelter was built farther down Trapper Creek in the newly formed town of Glendale.

 By 1877, a new mining organization, the Hecla Consolidated Mining Company, bought up most of the other mines on Lion Mountain, including the Trapper, Cleopatra, Franklin, Cleve-Avon, Mark Anthony, Ariadne, True Fissure, and Atlantis lodes.
 The name ‘Hecla’ came from a painting that was hanging on the wall in one of the mine offices.
 It showed one of Iceland’s most active volcanoes, Mt.
 Hecla (Hekla), also affectionately called the “Gateway to Hell” for its numerous eruptions.